EZ-Robotics/EZ-Template/ez-template-docs/docs/general_autonomous.md

 ### pid_wait_quick_chain()
-Locks the code in place until the drive passes target.
-To ensure that the robot will pass the target, this function will add some amount, such as `pid_turn_chain_constant_set(3_deg);`, to target, then will act as a wrapper for `pid_wait_quick()`.
-If target is not overshot, this will use the normal exit conditions from the PID class.

-Because this function adds to target, this should **not** be used as a final wait.
-This should be used between motions.
+Lock the code in a while loop until the robot has settled.

+This also adds distance to target, and then exits with pid_wait_quick.

+This will exit the motion while carrying momentum into the next motion.
 <Tabs
   groupId="pid_wait_quick_chain"
   defaultValue="proto"